 How Does Replacement Cost Coverage Work With Older Vintage Homes?

-If you own an older vintage home it is important to know how your home insurance will cover damages.
-Often times you have a choice between Replacement Cost and Functional Replacement Cost when you buy the policy up front.
+If you own an older vintage home, it is essential to know how your home insurance will cover damages.
+Often you have a choice between Replacement Cost and Functional Replacement Cost when you buy the policy upfront.
 This way, when a claim comes around, you aren't hit with a surprise.

-Replacement Cost is the most common way that homes are protected in a standard HO-3 home insurance policy.
-In simple terms it means like-for-like replacement.
-So if you have custom plaster walls or transom windows and would like these to be restored in a loss scenario you would want like for like replacement.
-This means the vintage style will be rebuilt and replaced.
+Replacement Cost is the most common level of protection in a standard HO-3 home insurance policy.
+In simple terms, it means like-for-like replacement.
+If you have stained glass windows and replacement costs, in a claims scenario, you are getting a new set of stained glass windows.
+When it comes to older housing architecture, replacement cost means the vintage style will be rebuilt and replaced.

 Functional Replacement Cost

-Functional Replacement Cost is usually a more affordable coverage option for your home insurance because the carrier isn't going to replace damages exactly like for like, but substitute functional modern day equivalent building materials for the old vintage materials.
-This is more practical for the carrier, and maybe preferred for you (from a cost perspective).
+Functional Replacement Cost is usually a more affordable coverage option for your home insurance because the carrier isn't going to replace damages precisely like for like, but substitute functional modern-day equivalent building materials for the old vintage materials.
+Functional replacement cost is more practical for the insurance carrier and more affordable for the homeowner.

 Be Careful of the HO-8 Trap

 Sometimes, an insurance agent will offer you an HO-8 policy at Functional Replacement Cost.
-While the HO-8 is a functional replacement cost policy, it ALSO excludes a lot of other perils so be very careful about buying this type of policy.
-It should really only be your policy of last resort.
+While the HO-8 is a functional replacement cost policy, it excludes a lot of other perils, so be very careful about buying this type of plan.
+It should only be your policy of last resort.